 Why is Insulin a Factor in low Blood Sugar?

-Insulin is a hormone that allows glucose to enter the cells from the blood – which lowers blood glucose levels.
+Insulin is a hormone that allows glucose to enter the cells from the blood – which lowers blood glucose/sugar levels.
 In people without diabetes, the pancreas knows how much insulin it needs to release in order to lower blood sugar.

 But for people with diabetes – when deciding themselves how much insulin is needed – this is less straightforward.
 A person can have a good understanding of what the body might need, through calculations.